 In every presidential contest, there is a winner and at least one loser.
 And, as long as there has been a loser, there has been a moment in time for that loser to acknowledge the loss.
-On Tuesday night, if all goes according to plan, either Donald Trump or Hillary Clinton will do so by delivering a concession speech that acknowledges that his or her campaign for the White House has ended in defeat.
+But in the wake of Election Day 2020, and as final results from a handful of seemingly pivotal swing states trickled in, observers wondered what would happen if President Donald Trump lost: would he deliver a traditional concession speech?

 Then, as Scott Farris explains in his book Almost President, changes in technology helped to turn a private acknowledgement into a public concession.
 By Farris’ reckoning, the first such congratulatory telegram went from William Jennings Bryan to William McKinley in 1896, Al Smith gave the first radio-broadcast concession speech in 1928 and Adlai Stevenson first did so on television in 1952.